IFB-ElixirFr/killercoda-scenarios/session02/step-Relative_paths.md

 The `..` operator is handy to write a path relative to a directory.
 It means _one level up in the directory tree_.
-For instance from the `/root` directory where you are, you may list the content of the `/` directory using:
+For instance from the `/root` directory where you currently are, you can list the content of the `/` directory using:

 ```bash
 ls ..
 ```

-The same result would be obtained here using an absolute path:
+The same result could be obtained using the absolute path:

 ```bash
 ls /